RunDevelopment/DS3TexUp/Upscaling.md

 This consistently produced the sharpest, most interesting (detailed), and noise-free images.

+### Full alpha

+Some texture have full 8 bit alpha channels.
+Upscaling them is a challenge because ESRGAN wasn't designed to deal with transparency.
+Cupscale does provide an "Enable Transparency" option but the results aren't very good.

+I solved this by splitting these textures into a RGB color image and a grey-scale alpha image.
+The color image is the original transparent texture with a black background and the alpha image is just the value of the alpha channel.
+The color and alpha images are then upscaled separately (using the same model from above) and recombined to get an upscaled transparent texture.

+This produces nice upscaled textures with full 8 bit alpha channels.

 ## Normal (_n)

 DS3 normal textures contains 3 different material maps that all have to be handled separately.